 £$€¥ Adults: £29.90, Concessions: £24, Children (5-15): £14.90.
 Audioguides from £4.

 2. Buckingham Palace

-The transformation of Buckingham House into Buckingham Palace started in 1825, overseen by architect John Nash (1752-1835), during the reign of George IV.
+The transformation of Buckingham House into Buckingham Palace started in 1825 during the reign of George IV, and was overseen by architect John Nash (1752-1835).

 Building finished in around 1840, at the start of Queen Victoria's reign.
 Buckingham Palace, in the heart of Central London, has thereafter been the home and place of work of the monarch.

 The Palace is 108 metres wide, 120 metres deep and 24 metres tall; it has 755 rooms including 52 official royal bedrooms and guest rooms, 188 staff bedrooms, 92 offices and 78 bathrooms; it houses over 20,000 works of art and is visited by hundreds of thousands each year (including heads of state, diplomats and the recipients of honours); and it is made up of four wings surrounding a central quadrangle.